NASA to test 'quiet' supersonic flights over Texas

 Japan Airlines invested $10 million into Boom Technologies, a Denver-based start-up that also hopes to revive supersonic air travel in the next decade.

-Meanwhile Spike Aerospace is hoping to test its S-512 Supersonic Jet by the end of 2018.
+Meanwhile, Spike Aerospace is hoping to test its S-512 Supersonic Jet by the end of 2018.